• Skip to main content

 Grill pan with lid on.

-Cover the grill pan with a round lid.
+Step #5.
+Cover the Pan.
+Cover the grill pan with a round lid, allowing some steam to escape.

 Cooked salmon fillets in pan.